heathermeeker/Transition-Checklist/README.md

 There are plenty of resources online about personal questions to ask a loved one prior to death, to capture their personal history.
 Do consider that.
 But this list is not about that -- it is about practical considerations.

 I hope this is helpful to people in times of crisis, and I welcome suggestions or corrections.

+This checklist is dedicated to my father, Robert Meeker, who loved checklists (a quality I inherited from him), and was generally awesome (a quaility I could only hope in my dreams to match).
+I used this checklist as a way to channel my energies after his passing.